Manal Naharam: Reception

 Maalai Malar gave 71 marks out of 100 for Manal Naharam appreciating the film as attractive.
 They lauded director Shankar's effort in presenting the film in a touching manner.
 The technical side of the film, especially songs, cinematography, background score and dialogues were also appreciated.
 Thanishka and Varuna Shetty along with villain actor Vinod Kumar (VK) and Prajin' s performances were commended.
 Malini Mannath of The New Indian Express praised the screenplay, acting and the direction in Shankar's Tamil directorial debut.

-A critic from The Times of India rated the movie as average and appreciated the photography of the film, summing up as "the film could have been much better if treated well".
+A critic from The Times of India rated the Malayalam dubbed version as average and appreciated the photography of the film, summing up as "the film could have been much better if treated well".